+In this section we simulate both continuous and binary host phenotypes.
 We follow \cite{xiao2018predictive} and assume that the relative abundance of each OTU in a sample is the relevant quantity when determining host phenotype.
-Given the simulated OTU counts a fictitious continuous host phenotype $y \in \mathbb{R}^n$ is generated from the relative abundances $Z \in [0,1]^{n \times p}$ where $Z_{ij} = \frac{X_{ij}}{\sum_k{X_{ik}}}$ using a linear model of the form
+More precisely, given the simulated OTU counts $X$, a fictitious continuous host phenotype $y \in \mathbb{R}^n$ is generated from the relative abundances $Z \in [0,1]^{n \times p}$ where $Z_{ij} = \frac{X_{ij}}{\sum_k{X_{ik}}}$ using a linear model of the form

-where $\beta \in \mathbb{R}^p$ are effect sizes.
-The variance of $\beta Z$ is fixed to 1 throughout and two noise-levels defined by one of $\sigma^2 \in \{0.3, 0.6\}$ were tested, corresponding to signal to noise ratios of $\frac{10}{3}$ and $\frac{10}{6}$.
+where $\beta \in \mathbb{R}^p$ are the effect sizes.
+The variance of $\beta Z$ is fixed to 1 throughout and we consider two noise-levels defined by $\rho \in \{0.3, 0.6\}$, corresponding to signal to noise ratios of $\frac{10}{3}$ and $\frac{10}{6}$.
 Similarly, a fictitious binary host phenotype can be generated using the following thresholded-version of \eqref{eq:phenotype_model}: